• Main Menu

 Preparing Your Final Draft

 • Anonymization: This version should not be anonymized.
 Add your name, fix/restore citations to your own work, and add any acknowledgements.
-(NB: Do not forgot to thank your referees!)
+(Note: Do not forgot to thank your referees!)

 • Outside of mathematical notation, avoid using typefaces to convey meaning.
 Typefaces such as italics are not preserved by screen readers, so if they are doing any heavy lifting in your sentence, that meaning will be lost to listeners.
-Use your words!
+Rephrase so your point can be understood.

-• For similar reasons, refrain from using font styles as shorthand (again, if you don’t, we will—and you may not like our alternatives!).
-This is of particular importance for definitions, laws, and similar.
+• For similar reasons, refrain from using font styles as shorthand (if you don’t, we will—and you may not like our alternatives!).
+For example, if you introduce a definition, law, or similar, give it a ‘readable’ name.
 For example:

 • ‘The principal principle’ is acceptable; ‘principal’, ‘principal’, and ‘PRINCIPAL’ are not.